 6 ounces parmesan, Reggiano, grated or shredded

 1. Heat 1/2 cup olive oil in a sturdy stainless or enamel-coated iron pot.
 A good Dutch oven works well.
 Add chopped onion and celery and sweat a few minutes until translucent.
-Add celery and garlic and cook a few minutes more – until you clearly smell the garlic aroma.
+Add carrot and garlic and cook a few minutes more – until you clearly smell the garlic aroma.

 3. While sauce is cooking, make the ricotta mix and prepare the cheeses.